Summary

 Upmanu Lall

-Columbia UniversityProject LeadRead Full Bio arrow_right_altDr.
-Lall is the Director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering, and the Chair of the Dept. of Earth & Environmental Engineering at...
+Columbia UniversityProject LeadRead Full Bio arrow_right_altUpmanu Lall is the director of the Columbia Water Center and the Alan and Carol Silberstein Professor of Engineering, and the chair of the Department of Earth and Environmental...

 -